Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Another option you have is partitioning.
 For example, you could have it where users from A-M go to one half of your servers (one cluster), and uses N-Z go to the other half of your servers.
 Each can have half the read MySQL slaves, and all use the same master.

-High Availability (HA) can be not only for load balances but databases to with master-master where you send heartbeats.

-Usually each of your severs would have 2 ethernet cables going connecting to two switches, so you wouldn't have a single point of failure on the switches. these switches then go across the load balancers, dbs, etc.

 You need to make sure you don't just have one set of your hardware in one data center.
 Amazon offers availability zones, different places.
 If you have multiple zones you'll have to do load balancing at the DNS level. if you do nslookup you'll see lots of differen addresses for google, will be different zones, probably don't share sessions though, you'll stay in the same availability zone.

  what is quite common is having SSL termination at the load balancer - everything below is unencrypted.
 That means you don't have to put your SSL certifiacate on all of your web servers.
 You can just put them in your load balancers.